 |

-All Our Broken Pieces by L. D. CrichtonMusically gifted seventeen-year-old Kyler and his new neighbor Lennon, who is crippled by her OCD, discover that the strength to survive, live, and love can be found in unexpected places.
+All Our Broken Pieces by L. D. CrichtonMusically gifted Kyler and his new neighbor, Lennon, who struggles with OCD, discover that the strength to survive, live, and love can be found in unexpected places.
 TEEN REALISTIC CRICHTON L.D.

 |